Propyne: Organic chemistry

 Propyne is a convenient three-carbon building block for organic synthesis.
 Deprotonation with n-butyllithium gives propynyllithium.
 This nucleophilic reagent adds to carbonyl groups, producing alcohols and esters.
 Whereas purified propyne is expensive, MAPP gas could be used to cheaply generate large amounts of the reagent.

 Propyne, along with 2-butyne, is also used to synthesize alkylated hydroquinones in the total synthesis of vitamin E.

 The chemical shift of an alkynyl proton and propargylic proton generally occur in the same region of the 1H NMR spectrum.
 In propyne, these two signals have almost exactly the same chemical shifts, leading to overlap of the signals, and the 1H NMR spectrum of propyne, when recorded in deuteriochloroform on a 300 MHz instrument, consists of a single signal, a sharp singlet resonating at 1.8 ppm.

+In Astrophysics

+Propyne has been detected in multiple astrophysical objects following its first observation in 1973 in the galactic center giant molecular cloud Sgr B2 using radio astronomy techniques.
+Propyne has been proposed to act as a precursor molecule to the formation of PAHs in space, such as indene.